exonum/exonum-doc/src/home/design-overview.md

 ## 6. Modularity and services

 Exonum Framework includes the Core and the set of optional pluggable services.
-Services extends Exonum functionality.
-While the Core is responsible for the consensus, and provides transactions and blocks to be sent, received and processed, services implement additional business logics for control and monitoring network behavior.
+While the Core is responsible for the consensus, and provides transactions and blocks to be sent and received, services implement all the custom logics and are the main point to extend Exonum functionality.

+Services are used for two main purposes:

+1. They define types of transactions proceeded by Exonum, and implement its execution logics.
+The application may include multiple independent services, and each of them processes its own transactions list.
-Services implement event handlers and listen for the different blockchain actions.
+2. Services may implement event handlers and listen for the different blockchain actions.
 For example, `handle_commit` is executed after new block applies to the data storage.
-To communicate between nodes, service may define its own transaction type.
-During block execution, such transaction is processed by the same service on the other nodes.

 Outer applications may communicate with services using REST-API written on [IRON][iron].

 We represent the following optional services just now:

 1. Configuration Update service.
 Although every node has its own configuration file, some setups should be changed for every node